zalyoung/gitlab-handbook/content/handbook/security/security-assurance/observation-management-procedure.md

 - impact to internal and/or external stakeholders
 - expertise to exploit the observation

-See the [Observation Management Procedure Handbook page]({{< ref "observation-management-procedure" >}}) for a full list of elements that determine both Likelihood and Impact scores

-### Observation Risk Rating Adjustments

-As observations are identified, assigned and then move into remediation, there may be cases in which observations do not appropriately map to current GCF controls or are deemed stale.
-These observations could qualify for an upgraded or downgraded risk level depending on a subset of resolution criteria.
-Procedures for this process can be found in the [Observation Risk Rating Adjustment Runbook](https://gitlab.com/gitlab-com/gl-security/security-assurance/observation-management/-/blob/master/runbooks/2_Remediation%20and%20Closeout.md#updating-risk-rating)

 ### Observation Remediation

-For detailed procedures relating to observation remediation, refer to the [observation remediation procedure]({{< ref "observation-remediation-procedure" >}}).
+For detailed procedures relating to observation remediation, refer to the [observation remediation procedure](/handbook/security/security-assurance/observation-remediation-procedure/).
 {{% /details %}}

 ## Metrics and Reporting